thibaultcha/TCBlobDownload/README.md

 # TCBlobDownload
-This library uses **NSOperations** to download big files using **NSURLConnection** in background threads.
+This library uses **NSOperations** to download big files (typically videos, music... well: BLOBs) using **NSURLConnection** in background threads.
+This is a static library, very easy to import in your project and it allows you to pull the latest updates.
+Installation steps are explained in usage section.

+Tested with files from ~150MB to ~700MB, mostly videos.
+It currently only supports ARC.

 I've implemented **TCBlobDownload** which extends NSOperation and use **TCBlobDownloadManager** to execute it.
 You can set a delegate or use blocks (your choice) for each download to update your views etc…

-I've tested it with files from ~150MB to ~700MB, mostly videos.

 Requires **iOS 5.0 or later**.

-This is a static library, very easy to import in your project and allow you to pull latest updates.
-Installation steps are explained in usage section.
-It currently only supports ARC.

 ## Features
 1. Download files in background threads.
 2. Use blocks `||` delegate!
-3. Pause and resume later a download.
+3. Pause and resume a download.
 4. Set maximum number of concurrent downloads.
 5. Custom download path and auto path creation.
 6. [download cancelDownloadAndRemoveFile:BOOL]